amalgamaria/secretariat/docs/additional-resources/chg.rst

 - `Mackay-Anholt Lab`_
 - `Morgante Lab`_

-For more information about other people working with the CHG, see the `"People" tab`_ of our `website`_
+For more information about other people working with the CHG, see the `"People" tab`_ of our `website`_.

 .. _Alexandrov Lab: https://www.alexandrovlab.com/